-- 1. The Director of Human Resources, Dean of the College or Dean of Students, and/or their designee, shall conduct formal investigations of allegations of harassment or discrimination and coordinate College response(s) to complaints of the same.
-The College reserves the right to use an independent third party investigator. - 2.
-The individual(s) accused of conduct violating the College policy prohibiting harassment or discrimination shall be informed of the substance of the allegations.
-If the individual(s) accused cannot be located, attempts at notification shall be documented. - 3.
+The Director of Human Resources, Dean of the College or Dean of Students, and/or their designee, shall conduct formal investigations of allegations of harassment or discrimination and coordinate College response(s) to complaints of the same.
+The College reserves the right to use an independent third party investigator.

+- The individual(s) accused of conduct violating the College policy prohibiting harassment or discrimination shall be informed of the substance of the allegations.
+If the individual(s) accused cannot be located, attempts at notification shall be documented, - 3.
 The investigation generally shall include interviews with the parties if available, interviews with other witnesses as needed and a review of relevant documents as appropriate. - 4.
 Disclosure of facts to witnesses shall be limited to what is reasonably necessary to conduct a fair and thorough investigation.
 Those conducting an investigation should remain cognizant of the confidentiality of the investigation.
 Those conducting investigations may ask witnesses to refrain from sharing information regarding an investigation in appropriate circumstances. - 5.
 At any time during the investigation, the investigator may recommend that interim protections or remedies for the complainant or witnesses be provided by appropriate College officials.
 These protections or remedies may include separating the parties, placing limitations on contact between the parties, or making alternative workplace or student housing arrangements.
-Failure to comply with the terms of interim protections may be considered a separate violation of the policy prohibiting such conduct.

-- 6. The investigation shall be completed as promptly as possible and in most cases within 30 working days of the date the written complaint was received.
-In the event that an investigation cannot be completed within 30 working days, the parties shall be notified in writing. - 7.
-Any individual who has engaged in harassment or discrimination or otherwise violated our policies will be subject to appropriate disciplinary action, up to and including immediate discharge.
+Failure to comply with the terms of interim protections may be considered a separate violation of the policy prohibiting such conduct. - 6.
+The investigation shall be completed as promptly as possible from the date the written complaint was received.
+The parties shall be up-dated periodically. - 7.
+Any individual who has engaged in harassment or discrimination or otherwise violated our policies will be subject to appropriate disciplinary action, up to and including immediate discharge or separation.
 When appropriate, the complainant may be informed of the outcome of the investigation.

-Appeal (Non-Title IX): Rights of appeal under this process are found in the appropriate Student, Staff and Faculty Handbooks.
+Appeal: Rights of appeal under this process are found in the appropriate Student, Staff and Faculty Handbooks.